Alte Tonhalle: Description

 In 1886, a competition was held for a new building, in which the designs of the architects Hermann vom Endt and Bruno Schmitz in the neo-Renaissance style were awarded.
 The city architects Eberhard Westhofen and Peiffhoven later planned an extension based on these new building plans, which was implemented from 1889 to 1892.
 The central entrance area of the building was accentuated by a classicist portico.
 From this building segment comes a column that Helmut Hentrich had erected in the Malkastenpark as a reminder of the traditional place of Düsseldorf music and festival culture.
 The Kaisersaal, the Rittersaal, the Verbindungssaal and a large number of representative side rooms were preserved.
 In 1901, the Kaisersaal was given a new stucco finish by the city architect Peiffhoven and the alderman Johannes Radke.
 The Knights' Hall was furnished with ceiling paintings by the firm Hemming & Witte.
 The central part of the main façade showed four columns, crowned by a triangular gable.

 The building complex had been brought forward to Schadowstraße 91 during the expansion.
 The building now included new social rooms, shops and restaurants in addition to the concert halls that had been taken over.
 The Düsseldorf carnival clubs held their meetings in the building, and the Malkasten celebrated its Malkasten-Redoute here.
 In addition to the weekly symphony concerts, meetings of business associations, lectures, charity bazaars and carnival balls also took place there.
 At a "coal day" held by the coal and steel industry in the Tonhalle in 1871, William Thomas Mulvany founded the Verein zur Wahrung der gemeinsamen wirtschaftlichen Interessen in Rheinland und Westfalen, thus laying a foundation stone for the development of economic interest representation in West Germany and for the development of Düsseldorf into the Schreibtisch des Ruhrgebiets.

-The building was damaged by bombs in 1942 and later demolished.
-The city sold the Tonhallen site in the early 1950s to Karstadt AG which had the new department stores' built on the same site according to plans by the architect Philipp Schaefer.
+The building was damaged by bombs in 1943 and later demolished.
+The city sold the Tonhallen site in the early 1950s to Karstadt AG which had a new department store built on the same site according to plans by the architect Philipp Schaefer.